dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 )
 {% endhighlight %}

-We also need a cast_assoc for the tracks because we will be saving the tracks via the album schema:
+We also need a cast_assoc for the tracks:

 {% highlight elixir %}
 def changeset(album, attrs) do